The Most Expensive Tennis Racquet

-In February 2007, Amélie Mauresmo, from neighboring country France took home the trophy with a tough win over local favorite Kim Clijsters at 6-4, 7-6 (7-4).
+In February 2007, Amélie Mauresmo, from the neighboring country France, took home the trophy with a tight win over local favorite Kim Clijsters at 6-4, 7-6 (7-4).

-This marked not only her third win in 5 years, but her third consecutive win at the Diamond Games, well deserved if you ask me.
+This match marked not only her third win in 5 years but her third consecutive win at the Diamond Games, well deserved if you ask me.

 Almost A Winner

-Venus Williams won the tournament the first two years it was held and in 2005 she went for her third win in five years, but was held off by Mauresmo in three set battle that ended 4–6, 7–5, 6–4.
+Venus Williams won the tournament the first two years, and in 2005 she went for her third win in five years but was held off by Mauresmo in a three-set battle that ended 4–6, 7–5, 6–4.

 It’s All Over… Or Is It?

-Unfortunately in 2009 after the retirement of the two Belgium players, Justine Henin and Kim Clijsters, the tournament fell victim to restructuring of the WTA tournament schedule.
+Unfortunately, in 2009 after the retirement of the two Belgium players, Justine Henin and Kim Clijsters, the tournament fell victim to the restructuring of the WTA tournament schedule.